© Photo:

 Fjordmino - the Horsens Fjord trail

-Horsens Fjord is an abundance of nature experiences…
+Horsens Fjord is bursting with nature experiences...

 Go island hopping on the fjord